 Relax on Pinney’s Beach

 With stunning views of St Kitts as it’s backdrop – Pinney’s Beach is one of the most picturesque beaches on the island.
 It is a 2 mile stretch of golden sands and turquoise colored waters which means that it never gets too crowded.
-The sea is wonderful for swimming and snorkeling and you are never too far away from a café or restaurant.
+The sea is fantastic for swimming and snorkeling, and you are never too far away from a café or restaurant.

-Resorts such as the Four Seasons and Paradise Beach which have some of the best villas in Nevis are located here and you also have a selection of beach bars nearby.
+Resorts such as the Four Seasons and Paradise Beach which have some of the best villas in Nevis are located here, and you also have a selection of beach bars nearby.
 Visitors can rent sun loungers daily with straw umbrellas.
-If its solitude and tranquility you are after then a short walk along the beach will give you just this.
+If solitude and tranquility are what you are after, then a short walk along the beach will give you just this.

-While strolling along the Pinney you may run in to this lovely lady.
+While strolling along Pinney’s Beach, you may run into this lovely lady.

 Her name is Wimpi, and she will braid your hair for a nominal fee.
 Obliviously when I asked for a braiding she laughed and said, “maybe 20 years ago !!”.

 Wimpi is friendly, and as we chatted I soon realized that she knew everything about island life!!

 From the history of the islands to the name of the band playing music at Lime Bar on Friday night.
-I was amazed with her knowledge and highly entertained with the conversation.
+I was amazed at her knowledge and highly entertained with the conversation.

 Do say “Hi” if you meet her.

-If you want to see the island’s wildlife you can take a guided kayak tour around the southern part of the island.
+If you want to see the island’s wildlife you can take a guided kayak tour around the southern part of the isle.
 Here you will view wild mountain goats, pelicans, cormorants and frigate birds.